 - Write a will

-There are even separate plans for people who may have asthma, diabetes, or other underlying health conditions.
+There are separate plans for people with asthma, diabetes, or other underlying health conditions.
 They even have plans to prep for pets.
-They gave useful YouTube channels to follow to enhance their knowledge.
+They gave proper YouTube channels to follow to enhance their knowledge.

 What doesn’t this website have?
-A.N.T.S. is regarded as a fantastic network to get into prepping.
+ANTS is regarded as a fantastic network to get into prepping.
 Open to anyone from a beginner prepper to a veteran survivalist.
-The information on their website might be intimidating at first since it’s overflowing, but it’s clear these people know what they are talking about.
+The information on their website might be intimidating since it’s overflowing, but it’s clear these people know what they are talking about.